MicrosoftDocs/azure-docs/articles/mysql/howto-move-regions-portal.md

 ## Clean up source server

 You may want to delete the source Azure Database for MySQL server.
-To do so:
+To do so, use the following steps:
 1. Once the replica has been created, locate and select your Azure Database for MySQL source server.
 1. In the **Overview** window, select **Delete**.
 1. Type in the name of the source server to confirm you want to delete.